MadhanMohan10/MovieFlix/README.md

 # Trending-movies
 This website previews a list of top 20 popular movies.
-And search bar displays movies .
+Search bar works and double click on movie to get details and click on movie to get back.